darasus/ai-blog/content/introducing-javafx.md

   you to create GUIs and applications using a combination of code and visual tools to create apps.
 It has certain limitations, but it is a great option for developing cross-platform, modern applications.
+intro: >-
+  Today, with the prevalence of mobile devices and IoT, users expect applications to respond quickly and provide an engaging experience.
+  Concurrently, businesses demand cost-effective solutions to meet these demands.
+This creates a need for high-performance, cross-platform apps that can be easily deployed on various devices.
+JavaFX can be your best bet for developing such apps.

+  With JavaFX, you can build rich client applications that are high performing, responsive, and have a natural user interface (NUI).
+In this post, we will explain what JavaFX is and what it brings to the table.
+We will also see some examples of where this technology is being used.
+If you’re interested in learning more about its benefits and implementation details, keep reading!
 ---

 ## What is JavaFX?